-Supposing you are listening to an audio, you may feel uncomfortable if the track suddenly starts or ends with the same volume to the whole one.
+Supposing you are listening to an audio, you may feel uncomfortable if the track suddenly starts or ends with the same volume as the whole one.
 Don’t worry because you can fix this issue easily with the Audio Fade feature.
 So, in this tutorial, we will learn how to use Audio Fade In/ Fade Out in ActivePresenter 8.

 Basically, Audio Fade is an effect used in audio editing to make the audio gradually increase or decrease the signal level.
 It’s useful especially in smoothing the beginning and end of an audio track.
 Audio Fade contains Audio Fade In and Audio Fade Out.
 When you want the beginning of the audio to gradually increase from silence, you can use the Fade In effect.
 In contrast, the Fade Out effect is helpful to decrease the sound to silence.

 In addition, this feature is also useful in fading the background music in your projects.

 Now, take the following steps to use this feature:

 Step 1: Select the audio object (on the Canvas, Timeline or Selection pane).